VeviciSoftware/sorteador-de-amigo-secreto/README.md

 # Application Information

-Sorteador de Amigo Secreto (Secret Santa Sorter) is a  The Secret Santa Sorter is a project focused on testing components in React using Jest.
+Sorteador de Amigo Secreto (Secret Santa Sorter) is a project focused on testing components in React using Jest.
 Tests were applied to guarantee the behavior of components, test-driven design, snapshots and other tools.

 Here some images: